ivyturner/trellis/src/content/colophon.md

 ### the domains, [ivy], what do they MEAN?

-i chose ivy.rs for three reasons
+I chose ivy.rs for three reasons
 - short, easy to say
 - i like the rust programming language, even if i am terrible at it
 - my name is IVY RoSe

-laker.tech is my old personal site domain and redirects here for posterity / so i don't have to update it.
+laker.tech is my old personal site domain and redirects here for posterity / so I don't have to update it.

 ivy.rs is bought through [istanco.net](https://istanco.net) as Porkbun doesnt support .rs domains (yet?)
 All of my other domains are bought through [Porkbun](https://porkbun.com).